 Given the work-based nature of the programme, you will be able to acquire the skills needed to develop your personal and professional skills and also to reflect on your role as a professional.

-Study is by part-time blended learning, which means attending two-day study blocks that cover all of the modules at CHS in Worcester: five in Years 1 and 2 and three in Year 3.
+Study is by part-time blended learning, with a mixture of study blocks and independent learning covering all of modules at CHS in Worcester: five in Years 1 and 2 and three in Year 3.
 You will also study independently using CHS’s online resources.
 At all times you will be supported by experienced tutors.

 This degree is strongly linked to housing’s professional body, the Chartered Institute of Housing (CIH) and the CIH’s Level 4 Certificate is embedded in the first year.
 CHS has also applied for the whole degree to be accredited by the CIH for full CIH membership.

 – BA (Hons) Social Policy Housing & Communities at University of Birmingham